csc510-fall22-p2-g33/FlashCards/README.md

 From the root folder, the application can be run in a production environment with the following command:

+**NOTE:** make sure you follow the steps for setting up Firebase in the Backend README file (see below).

 ```
 sudo docker-compose -f docker-compose.production.yml up --build --scale backend=2 --scale frontend=2
 ```